learn-co-curriculum/dsc-dash-intro/README.md

 ## Conclusion

-In this lesson, we introduced the Dash library, which is built on top of Flask.
+In this lesson, you were introduced the Dash library, which is built on top of Flask.
 Unlike Flask, Dash has functionality to render web pages directly within a Jupyter Notebook!
-Dash also lets us create HTML and JavaScript functionality, just by writing Python code.
+Dash also lets you create HTML and JavaScript functionality, just by writing Python code.
 HTML and CSS functionality is generally created using Dash _components_, whereas JavaScript functionality is generally created using Dash _callbacks_.
 Particularly with the Dash Bootstrap Components, it is possible to create sophisticated, dynamic web pages with relatively few lines of Python code.